Royal Split: Prince William And Kate Middleton’s Charity Erases Prince Harry And Meghan Markle’s Names

 “A review of The Royal Foundation is something that had previously been announced,” said a palace source.
 “This is part of [the couples’] diverging paths, which hastened a look at the foundation.”

-Reportedly, the couple split their charities because they have different ways of approaching their work and because Harry and William have different obligations when it comes to charity, so the move made business sense.
+Reportedly, the couples split their charities because they have different ways of approaching their work, and because Harry and William have different obligations when it comes to charity, so the move made good business sense.